-The Land Access Series focuses on land access topics relevant to beginning and experienced farmers and ranchers targeted to producers in the San Luis Valley.
+The Land Access Series focuses on land access topics relevant to beginning and experienced farmers and ranchers.
 Topics will include access to resources, lease agreements, land assessments, financial planning, and creating farm business resiliency through knowledge.
-Funding is provided by the USDA Office of Partnerships and Public Engagement 2501 Grant Funds supporting socially disadvantaged producers.

 An Introduction to the Colorado Land Link Program with a Landowner Panel Discussion

 In person option: 623 E 4th St, Alamosa, CO 81101

 Virtual option: A link will be provided the week before the event

 In collaboration with the San Luis Valley Local Foods Coalition, Guidestone Colorado will host a presentation on the Colorado Land Link program and how to best utilize the Land Link database and resources.
 This event will provide useful advice and tips on the options and challenges regarding land tenure (leasing and ownership) in Colorado.
 Join us in July for this session covering the basics of land access in Colorado.
 We look forward to having you at this in-person event!